Is there a more perfect paranoia-stirring cocktail than the Internet and bees?

 Although fan theories abound on how various episodes may be connected, you don't need to watch them in sequential order or even to catch up on previous seasons (although I'd recommend doing so eventually, because they're that good).

 Each installment functions almost as its own short film, with a distinct texture, soundtrack and tone.

-In Nosedive, director Joe Wright (Atonement) creates a visually stunning universe that looks like a pastel Pleasantville.
 The episode, co-written by Rashida Jones and Michael Schur, imagines a world in which everyone is assigned a numerical rating, which fluctuates (based on virtual and real-life interactions), that determines their social status.